 provided that the number $k$ of columns satisfies

 The relative error $\eta$ is defined by $\eta \coloneqq \tr(\mat{A} - \lowrank{\mat{A}}_r) / \tr(\mat{A})$.
-As usual, $\log_+(x) \coloneqq \max\{ \log x, 0 \}$ for $x > 0$ and the logarithm has base $\mathrm{e}$. \end{theorem}
+As usual, $\log_+(x) \coloneqq \max\{ \log x, 0 \}$ for $x > 0$, and the logarithm has base $\mathrm{e}$. \end{theorem}

-The proof of \cref{thm:main_bound} occupies the rest of this section.
-See \cref{sec:adaptive} for a detailed comparison between \cref{thm:main_bound} and the weaker results that follow from existing analysis of the adaptive sampling method.
+Let us emphasize that we do not need any prior knowledge to run \RPCholesky and attain this approximation guarantee.
+In fact, for any number $k$ of steps, the error bound is valid for any pair ($r,\varepsilon$) that satisfies the relation~\eqref{eq:thm-k-bd}.

-The major takeaway from \cref{thm:main_bound} is that \RPCholesky must produce an $(r, \varepsilon)$-approximation as soon as the number $k$ of columns satisfies
+The major takeaway from \Cref{thm:main_bound} is that \RPCholesky must produce an $(r, \varepsilon)$-approximation as soon as the number $k$ of columns satisfies

-In practice, the logarithmic factor is typically a modest constant, so this bound is comparable with the minimal cost of $k \geq r / \varepsilon$ columns (\cref{thm:near-optimal}\ref{item:dpp_c}).
-Thus, \RPCholesky improves on the uniform sampling method, in which the number $k$ of columns can depend \textit{linearly} on the relative error $1 / \eta$ (\cref{sec:greedy}).
-It also improves on the greedy method, in which the number $k$ of columns may be proportional to the dimension $N$ in the worst case (\cref{sec:uniform}).
+The logarithmic factor is typically a modest constant.
+For example, $\log(1/\eta)$ is between $2.4$ and $26$ for all the examples in \Cref{tab:many-matrices}.
+Therefore, this bound is comparable with the minimal cost of $k \geq r / \varepsilon$ columns (\Cref{thm:lower-bound}).
+Turning back to Table~\ref{tab:comparison}, we see that \RPCholesky improves on the uniform sampling method, where the number $k$ of columns can depend \textit{linearly} on the relative error $1 / \eta$ (\Cref{sec:greedy}).
+It also improves on the greedy method, in which the number $k$ of columns may be proportional to the dimension $N$ in the worst case (\Cref{sec:uniform}).